-Decrease Likelihood of Business Losses with the power of video technology that may help:
+Decrease the likelihood of business losses with the power of alarm verification video technology.

-Responding to these “non-events” puts a tremendous financial and man-power burden on law enforcement...while distracting from more important public safety needs.
-With the trend towards fewer police resources, tighter budgets and more calls per shift, law enforcement often simply cannot give high-priority response to traditional alarms.
+Responding to these “non-events” puts a tremendous financial and manpower burden on law enforcement...while distracting from more important public safety needs.
+With the trend towards fewer police resources, tighter budgets, and more calls per shift, law enforcement often simply cannot give high-priority responses to traditional alarms.

 Burglar alarms are typically given low priority by responding officers when up to 98% of them are not real crimes.